For eve further breakdown on how we support the building blocks of a good life check any of these links:

 •4% is uncollected.
 This means someone leaves their job, retires or doesn’t follow through with their pledge.

-•1% is used for dues to Ohio United Way and United Way Worldwide.
-Our membership in these organizations provides our United Way with resources, branding and marketing support and more.
+•1% is used for dues to United Way Worldwide.
+Our membership provides our United Way with resources, branding and marketing support and more.

 Regarding Board Reserves:

 It is the practice of United Way of Hancock County to maintain a cash reserve at all times.
 Reserves are in place to be used in cases of emergency (examples: building emergencies for United Way and/or partner agencies, major loss of funding, closing or relocating of a local company, etc.) The amount of the required reserve shall equal three months of United Way of Hancock County’s grant payments to partner agencies, three months of designations to partner agencies, three months of designations to other United Ways, and 3 months of United Way of Hancock County operating expenses.